 The EagleWatch Interpretive Program, a volunteer-run community initiative, has been designed to help visitors better view and understand the eagles and salmon lifecycle.
 Volunteer interpreters with high-power spotting scopes and adapters for cell phone photography will be at the Eagle Run viewing shelter to welcome visitors during the peak eagle-viewing period.
-The volunteers will be on site Saturdays and Sundays from 10 am - 3 pm between November 10 and January 13, as well as through Christmas Week.
+The volunteers will be on-site Saturdays and Sundays from 10 am - 3 pm between November 9 and mid-January, as well as through Christmas Week.
 Eagle Run dike is an accessible site: there is a ramp at the south end.
 In the winter months, snow on the ramp is cleared by volunteers when possible, but access to the site is more limited.

 Squamish held the world-record count of 3,769 eagles in 1994.